phantasm66/mtarep/README.md

 **maillog_path**

-    The remote file path to your current postfix mail log file on each MTA that you are using mtarep to report major provider rejections/blocks for.
+    The remote file path to your current postfix mail log file on each postfix MTA that you are using mtarep to report major provider rejections/blocks for.
 Currently only postfix log formats are supported.

 **ssh_key**

-    The file path to the ssh key you want to access your remote MTAs with.
+    The file path to the ssh key you want to access your remote postfix MTAs with.
 The ssh key you provide here must have permissions to the remote 'maillog_path' you specified above, and for the 'ssh_user' you specify below.

 **ssh_user**